killergerbah/asbplayer/README.md

 -   Amazon Prime (known issue: subtitles sometimes off by ~30 seconds)

 <kbd>Ctrl + Shift + F</kbd> also allows you to load an empty subtitle track so that you can extract audio and screenshots from streaming video without loading subtitles.

+### Extension side panel UI

+Most of the extension features detailed above can be accessed through the extension's side panel UI.
+The side panel can be opened with the <kbd>\`</kbd> button or `Open Side Panel` from the extension popup.

 ### Audio track selection for mkv files